Good Kids: Plot

 As summer ends, the group sadly says their goodbyes as they reflect on an amazing summer.
 The Lion and Danya, having shared a passionate week-long relationship, promise to meet up over the semester break.
 Nora professes her reciprocal love for Andy, and they passionately kiss and embrace.
 They all then leave for their respective colleges.
 Andy later joins the induction line at Dartmouth, is called out to by one of the girls from the first party he attended, mouth catches a gummy bear thrown by her, and confidently introduces himself to other students in the induction line.

 Production

 On May 12, 2014, it was announced that Israel Broussard, Zoey Deutch, Nicholas Braun, and Craig Roberts joined the cast, and Chris McCoy would direct the film with his script, which appeared on the 2011 Black List.
-On September 12, 2014, it was announced that Ashley Judd, Demián Bichir, Mateo Arias, Julia Garner and Dayo Okeniyi joined the cast.
+On September 12, 2014, it was announced that Ashley Judd, Demián Bichir, Mateo Arias, Julia Garner, Virginia Gardner and Dayo Okeniyi joined the cast.
 Principal photography ran from September 12 to October 9, 2014.